 - To avoid the risk of contamination and preserve the integrity of resin, never pour resin back into the original container.

-- Store the resin tank empty and away from light if the tank will be unused for two months or a longer amount of time.
+- For Resin Tank LT, store the tank empty and away from light if the tank will be unused for two months or a longer amount of time.

 Each bottle or cartridge of resin includes a lot number, sometimes indicating the year of production followed by the month and date.
 For bottles, the lot number and/or best use date are located on the label; for cartridges, the lot number is on the underside, near the dispensing valve.
 If the bottle or cartridge lot number is formatted YYYYMMDD-##, add one year to the lot number for the best use date.
 If the bottle's lot number is formatted YYYY/#######, please contact Support and include the lot number to verify the resin's expiration date.